randyqx/rpki/xenial-ca.md

-# Building a DRLng Certificate Authority on Ubuntu Xenial
+# QuickStart a DRLng Certificate Authority on Ubuntu Xenial

 I wanted to build a DRLng (rrdp, integrated root CA, seriously reworked and meaner and leaner) Certificate Authority.

   * I prefer Ubuntu these days.
   * I wanted to build it on Ubuntu Xenial because Xenial has the upgraded TLS for rrdp.

 ## System Requirements

 I built the following:

   * 32GB of hard disk, enough to leave headroom unless you plan a LOT of certificates, as in thousands;
   * 2GB or RAM, as it still is a bit of a RAM hog; and
   * One CPU should be enough to start.
   * The server must not have an AAAA DNS RR unless it has working IPv6 connectivity.

 ## Xenial Install

   * [16.04 Ubuntu Xenial LTS 64-bit server][1]
   * I do a fairly basic install, OpenSSH, basic utilities, and grub
   * apt update and apt dist-upgrade of course